ilyatbn/fastapi-ms-template/README.md

     make shell
     ```

-3. Inside the IPython shell, run the following:
+3. Inside the IPython shell, run the following to initialize the database and templates:
     ```
     from core.db_helpers import first_run
     await first_run()